 Parkinson’s disease is a degenerative disorder that affects the central nervous system, namely motor control.
 As a progressive disease, symptoms generally increase over time.
 Early symptoms include rigidity, shaking, slowness of movement, and difficulty walking.
 In addition to declined motor skills, cognitive and behavioral problems may arise.
 Dementia, for instance, is a common side effect as the disease progresses.

 The cause of Parkinson’s disease is unknown, but genetic and environmental factors are likely to blame.
 The symptoms which affect motor control are caused by cell death within the mid-brain, also known as the substantia nigra.
 A lack of neurotransmitters in this region causes these issues.

 While there is no known cure for Parkinson’s disease, symptoms can be managed with medication.
 In addition, stem cell therapy has been shown to improve the symptoms of people with even severe symptoms of Parkinson’s disease.

-As with all studies performed by Cell Surgical Network, the aforementioned studies were performed under IRB-approved protocols with patient follow ups performed every 3 months.
+As with all studies performed by Cell Surgical Network, the aforementioned studies were performed under IRB-approved protocols with patient follow ups being conducted every 3 months.
 Data on success rates are derived from a population of 400 patients, 54.8% of whom were male with 46.2% being female.
 Patient age ranged from 18 to 96 years old, with most patients being in their 60’s.